softwaremill/sbt-softwaremill/README.md

 addSbtPlugin("com.softwaremill.sbt-softwaremill" % "sbt-softwaremill-extra" % "1.9.3")
 ````

-Now you can add the appopriate settings in your `build.sbt`, e.g.:
+Now you can add the appropriate settings in your `build.sbt`, e.g.:

 ````scala
 lazy val commonSettings = commonSmlBuildSettings ++ Seq(